Haoqin96/CSC346-JacksonXML/README.md

   </dependency>
 ```

-## Deserializing Simple XML File
+## Serializing Simple XML File

-We'll start with reading and deserializing a simple xml file.
-For example, the following:
+We'll start with serializing a simple XML file.
+The file could look like:

 ```
 <?xml version="1.0"?>